RodrigoBJJ94/RodrigoBJJ94/README.md

-- I’m currently working at Ponfac as web and mobile developer
+- I’m currently working at Ponfac as web, mobile and desktop developer
-- I'm currently studying systems analysis and development

 <h3 align="center">
   Skills